 Interns are expected to have a strong background in art history, preferably pursuing a double major in studio art and art history at KCAI and should have prior experience working with art objects and/or collections.
 Academic internships are organized by the Career Services department at KCAI.
 All applicants must apply and be interviewed by senior Artspace staff.
 For more information, contact Career Services.

 The Artspace emphasizes visual art education and professional development for emerging artists and arts professionals.
 As a teaching museum, the Artspace offers a range of educational opportunities that allow students to gain critical insight into careers in the field of gallery work and provide practical, hands-on experience in a gallery setting.

 In addition to internships, the Artspace also offers opportunities for KCAI students to work as gallery assistants through the work-study program at KCAI.
 Gallery assistants are responsible for monitoring the gallery, working at the reception desk, answering questions, conducting gallery tours, assisting with gallery preparation and art installation and assisting with office administration.
 Often gallery assistants remain on the staff for the duration of their academic career at KCAI.
 Working as a gallery assistant also can lead to an academic internship during the student’s senior year, as well as extended work opportunities or a professional internship at the Artspace after graduation.

-Students interested in applying to the work-study program can make an appointment with the office of financial aid.
-Applicants must submit a resume, a letter of interest and three references to the Artspace staff.
+Students interested in applying to the work-study program can make an appointment with the financial aid office.
+Applicants must submit a resume, a letter of interest and three references.